-In relation to the third point, a 'reference date' is a date on (or from) which the contractor is entitled to make a claim for payment.
-(See section 8, here.)
-If the contract does not prescribe reference dates, the default position under the Act will apply (and you can find the details here).
-Importantly, only one payment claim can be made in respect of each reference date.
+In relation to the third point, there needs to have been a date on (or from) which the contractor is entitled to make a claim for payment.
+(See section 13, here.)
+If the contract does not prescribe a date, the default position under the Act will apply (and you can find the details here).
+Importantly, only one payment claim can be made in any particular named month.
 (See section 13(5), here.)

 4. Determine whether the payment claim includes any items that are not claimable under the Act.

 The Act gives a statutory right to eligible persons to recover progress payments for construction work and/or related goods and services.